Platform implementation guide

 Account structure

-Typically we recommend spinning up an individual account for each of your customers.
+Typically we recommend spinning up an individual Account for each of your customers.
 This prevents the need to keep a separate ledger.
-It also gives you maximum flexibility for account ownership.
+It also gives you maximum flexibility for Account ownership.
 Account creation is synchronous.
-There is no limit on the number of accounts you can create.
+There is no limit on the number of Accounts you can create.

 Account ownership

-Every account is owned by an entity.
+Every Account is owned by an Entity.
 When moving money on behalf of customers, there are three common options:

 Who are your customers

-Account Ownership | Implementation |
+| Account Ownership | Implementation |

-You own accounts | Each account will be created under your corporate entity.
-You’ll create an informational entity for each of your customers using the relationship parameter on Post /entities . |
+| You own accounts | Each Account’s entity_id will be your corporate entity.
+Each Account’s informational_entity_id will be an entity for your customer who is the beneficiary of the funds. |

 Tracking customer balances